Hey there 👋

 Intel Before Ryzen

-For a long time, Intel has been the dominant CPU maker in the desktop and even enterprise computer markets.
+For a long time, Intel has been the dominant CPU maker in the desktop and enterprise computer markets.
 The company used to own the PC world.
-It was called âChipzillaâ for a reason.

-Intel single-handedly controlled somewhere around 80 to 90 percent of the CPU market for decades.
-Computers from brands like HP, Dell, Lenovo, even Apple used Intelâs processors for decades.
+It was called ‘Chipzilla’ for its market dominance because it single-handedly controlled somewhere around 80 to 90 percent of the CPU market for decades.

 If you bought an Intel CPU in 2015 and then looked at what Intel was selling in 2017, the improvement was honestly pretty borderline.

-That was the Intel of that era and around that time AMD showed up with a punch to Intelâs face.
+Intel was stagnating from the technology side in the mid 2015-era and around that time AMD showed up with a punch to Intel’s face.

-AMDâs Ryzen Changed Everything
+AMD’s Ryzen Changed Everything

 In early 2017, AMD released its Ryzen processors.
 Those were the first generation processors on their new architecture they called Zen.

-But Ryzen brought something Intel wasnât offering at those prices: more cores, more threads, better multitasking, and a lower price tag.
+Ryzen brought something Intel wasn’t offering at those prices: more cores, more threads, better multitasking, and a lower price tag.

 By 2020, recommending Intel over AMD for most PC builds was genuinely hard to justify.

 AMD had more than doubled its market share in the desktop segment.
-People were building Ryzen systems everywhere.
-The PC building community had swung decisively toward the red team.

 Intel tried to respond by stuffing more cores into its chips and pushing clock speeds higher.
 But efficiency was still not there.
-The chips ran hot, used a lot of power, and fell behind in too many comparisons.

-And thatâs when things started to get genuinely bad for Intel.
+And that’s when things started to get genuinely bad for Intel.

-Intelâs Dark Years
+Intel’s Dark Years

 From around 2019 through 2024, Intel was struggling real hard.

-But the worst part of this whole era was what happened with Intelâs 13th and 14th generation processors.
+But the worst part of this whole era was what happened with Intel’s 13th and 14th generation processors.

 People randomly started noticing that their latest-gen Intel CPUs were quietly dying.
 Not just slowing down or underperforming.
 Physically, permanently degrading over time.

-The 13th and 14th generation i9 processors (Intelâs top consumer chips) were the main culprits.
+The 13th and 14th generation i9 processors (Intel’s top consumer chips) were the main culprits.
 Systems would crash.
 Games would fail.
 Blue screens of Death became a daily thing for some users.

 What was happening is that these chips were being pushed with too much voltage for too long.
 This was causing permanent physical damage to the intel inside (pun intended).